isabellringing/devops-exercise2/README.md

 In this exercise, we need to take a trivial Go server, containerize it, and deploy it in a Docker host.
 The tricky part is that we want to use TLS certificates for authentication, so the deployed container must be configured to support this.

 We provide the simple server and a client to test with, as well as a head start on generating a certificate authority and certificates for both the server and client.
 The server should be deployable to both an EC2 instance (which we will provide) and a local Docker host (like Docker for Mac).
-Make a private fork this repo and submit your answer in the form of a PR against your private fork.
+Make a private fork of this repo and submit your answer in the form of a PR against your private fork.

 You will also be invited to our Slack server so that you can ask any questions you might have.